GSO-soslab/alpha_std_auv/README.md

 # ALPHA Standard AUV.

+## Intro
 This repository includes configuration for standard ALPHA AUV.
 - This repository is built based on our previous vehicle repositores, `alpha_sci_auv` and `alpha_auv`.
 The major change is that we have gone through the TF setup for the vehicle to make urdf and stonefish are consistent.
+- The readme content is an updated version of the previous readme [here](https://github.com/uri-ocean-robotics/alpha_sci_auv), created by Emir Cem Gezer.
 - The standard ALPHA AUV uses AHRS/IMU, DVL, GPS to localize itself.
 - ALPHA uses our `mvp_control` and `mvp_mission` for low-level pose control and vehicle guidance.
 - The localization configuration we have here runs a single `robot_localization` stack.
 We used `navsat_transform` node to anchor `odom` to a specific gps coordination.
 Then, the `robot_localzation` fuses the IMU, DVL, GPS odometry(output from the `navsat_transform` node) for localzation.
 When the AUV is resurfaced, sudden position jump is visible, similar to a real mission.